BrewDog Counter Strike Review

 The Verdict

-BrewDog had a chance to deliver a no nonsense IPA without gimmicks and fell short.
-It is not a disaster, but it is not the beer fans hoped for.
-If you want a West Coast IPA with presence and punch, there are smaller, sharper brewers doing it far better right now.
+If you’re looking for a West Coast IPA with real presence and punch, there are smaller, sharper brewers doing it far better right now.

 Comments